 Akira Kurosawa (黒澤 明, March 23, 1910 September 6, 1998) was a famous Japanese director, mainly known in the West for his samurai films, such as Seven Samurai, Ran, and Yojimbo.
 Other notable films include: Rashomon, The Hidden Fortress, Throne of Blood, Ikiru, Dersu Uzala, and Sanjuro.

 Born on March 23, 1910, Kurosawa is widely considered one of the best and most important directors of the 20th century.
-Rashomon became the first non-American and non-European film to become an international success and in film history, it is considered a watershed moment in the birth of what is considered world-cinema.
-Japan had a film industry that was already quite fecund and productive by The '50s boasting many great films and film-makers from the silent to the sound era, and an active film culture.
-Rashomon wasn't the first Japanese film screened in the West (Teinosuke Kinugasa's A Page of Madness actually did circulate in the silent era in Europe, and Mikio Naruse's Wife!
-Be Like a Rose! also played in America) but it was the first to be critically acclaimed and popular, and within the wider culture, Kurosawa is still the Japanese film-maker.
+His 1950 film Rashomon was a world-wide smash, getting far more attention overseas than any prior Japanese filmnote .
+It became the first non-American and non-European film to achieve international success, and it is considered a watershed moment in the birth of what is considered world-cinema.
+Japan had a film industry that was already quite fecund and productive by The '50s boasting many great films and film-makers from the silent to the sound era, but within the wider culture, Kurosawa is still the Japanese film-maker.

 The other actor most identified with Kurosawa is Takashi Shimura.
 Shimura appeared in Kurosawa's first film, 1943's Sanshiro Sugata and appeared almost every other one of Kurosawa's films through 1965's Red Beard.
 Unlike Mifune, however, Kurosawa and Shimura never had a falling out and remained friends until Shimura's death in 1982.
 Kurosawa wrote a small role for his friend in 1980's Kagemusha, which was cut from the Western release of the film (but has since been added back on The Criterion Collection DVD).